ibm-cloud-docs/Registry/registry_logs.md

 For information about how to configure LogDNA instances to receive platform services logs, see [Configuring IBM Cloud service logs](/docs/Log-Analysis-with-LogDNA?topic=LogDNA-config_svc_logs).

 Most of the time when you work with {{site.data.keyword.registrylong_notm}} you are pushing, pulling, or managing images.
-These interactions output results that either you or your automation, tools, or runtime receive, therefore {{site.data.keyword.registrylong_notm}} doesn't generate platform logs for them. {{site.data.keyword.at_full_notm}} provides a comprehensive list of events for auditing these interactions, see [Activity Tracker events](/docs/Registry?topic=registry-at_events).
+These interactions output results that either you or your automation, tools, or runtime receive, therefore {{site.data.keyword.registrylong_notm}} doesn't generate platform logs for them. {{site.data.keyword.at_full_notm}} provides a comprehensive list of events for auditing these interactions, see [Auditing events for {{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=registry-at_events).

 {{site.data.keyword.registrylong_notm}} generates platform services logs that are displayed in your LogDNA instances for the following specific cases: